orbanbotond/url-shortener/README.md

 - Scalability:
 	- It is architected with scalability in mind. concurency won't be an issue from correctness perspective, since the sequence generator locks the last sequence untill a new one is generated.
 Ergo multi process web servers connecting to the same Relational DB will work correctly.
 Ergo it is scalable.
-	- Currently the load test measurements on my local machine are 70 requests under 3 secs.
+	- Currently the load test measurements on my local machine are 200 requests under 1 secs.
+(Interesting that if I use the lock mechanism the performance increases by 30%.
+From 1.27 sec down to 0.9132)